Is There a New Definition of Job Satisfaction in the Construction & Home Building Industries?January 4, 2018

 To combat the tide of dissatisfaction, three in five contractors have increased their base pay rates, hoping more money will entice their top talent to stick around.
 But while today’s workers still value a higher paycheck, many rank company culture as an important factor in deciding whether to stay or go.

-“To attract great people, every construction company, large and small, must commit to creating great places to work,” says construction business expert George Hedley.
+“To attract great people, every construction company, large and small, must commit to creating great places to work,” says professional business speaker George Hedley, of HARDHAT Presentations.

 In the construction industry, where employee turnover is notoriously high, it’s especially important to develop a workplace that inspires and engages while allowing employees across all generations to thrive.

-“Construction needs a culture change, and to accomplish this, the industry must elevate its commitment to its people,” says the National Center for Construction Education and Research.
+“Construction needs a culture change, and to accomplish this, the industry must elevate its commitment to its people,” writes Amy Saxton in the publication The Cornerstone.
 “Ultimately, the entire construction community needs to make the value of its people greater than or equal to the value of its projects.
 The industry needs to stop treating its people as a commodity and realize they are a valuable limited resource.”

 A company’s culture stems from its core values, mission and beliefs, and it influences everything from the way builders treat people and projects to the expectations they have for how employees will conduct themselves on a jobsite.
 Construction companies with positive cultures are often those that emphasize training, respect employees’ work-life balance and treat their people as valuable team members.